xavierjohn/ServiceLevelIndicators/README.md

 - Operation - The name of the operation.
 Defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
 - activity.status_code - The activity status code tells if the operation succeeded or failed.
 [ActivityStatusCode](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activitystatuscode?view=net-7.0).

+ServiceLevelIndicators.Asp adds the following dimensions.

-    If ServiceLevelIndicators.Asp is utilized, the activity status code will be designated as "Ok" when the http response status code is in the 2xx range, "Error" when the http response status code is in the 5xx range, and "Unset" for any other status code.
+- The activity status code will be
+   "Ok" when the http response status code is in the 2xx range, "Error" when the http response status code is in the 5xx range, "Unset" for any other status code.
-- http.response.status_code - The http status code is added when ServiceLevelIndicators.Asp package is used.
+- http.response.status_code - The http status code.
-- http.request.method - The http request method (GET, POST, etc) is added when ServiceLevelIndicators.Asp package is used.
+- http.request.method (Optional)- The http request method (GET, POST, etc) is added.
-- http.api.version - API Version is added when ServiceLevelIndicators.Asp.Versioning is used in conjunction with [API Versioning package](https://github.com/dotnet/aspnet-api-versioning).
+- http.api.version (Optional)- API Version when used in conjunction with [API Versioning package](https://github.com/dotnet/aspnet-api-versioning).

 ## NuGet Packages